 This step is an attempt to agree on child custody and child support matters.
-Attending a mediation conference at FMC is not optional.
-Both parents must participate, but the mediator does not have the authority to force either party into child custody or child support terms they disagree with.
+The courts normally require both parents to participate, but there are exceptions.
+The mediator does not have the authority to force either party into child custody or child support terms they disagree with.
 Equally important, this is not the final opportunity to resolve child related issues.
 However, if both parents cannot agree during the divorce proceedings, the judge will ultimately make a decision.

-Nevada requires divorcing parents to attend a seminar to assist children in coping with their parents’ divorce.
+COPE Class is a seminar that parents attend to learn about assisting their children in coping with their parents’ divorce.
 The seminar addresses the needs of your children, lowering their stress, and co-parenting for their benefit.
-Unlike FMC where both parents must personally attend, COPE classes can be taken online.
-Both parents must provide the family court with a certificate of completion from a court approved COPE class provider before the judge will sign the final Decree of Divorce.
-Your divorce lawyer will provide you with a list of court approved COPE class providers in the Las Vegas area.
+COPE classes are not generally required but the courts can order it depending on the circumstances.
+Your divorce lawyer can provide you with a list of court approved COPE class providers in the Las Vegas area.